jesgadiaz/GreedyBurning/README.md

 ```
 $ ./output
 ```
 The output reports the time consumed by breadth-first search, burning farthest first, and the heuristic.
-The best-found solution is reported with vertices labeled from 0 to n-1.
+The best-found solution is reported with vertices labeled from 1 to n.

 ![karate_output](https://github.com/jesgadiaz/GreedyBurning/blob/main/imgs/karate_gr.png?raw=true)